 Perhaps these huge spark stations were too powerful because the government confiscated nearly all broadcasting and receiving equipment in 1917 after the onset of WWI, no doubt in fear that the enemy would receive news and information through these channels for tactical purposes.
 Westinghouse was the only civilian station allowed to continue broadcasting.
 During the war, the government and military experimented with spark gap technology and refined it to create vacuum tubes that were more efficient and controlled.
 This too could have had a profound effect on the generation of plasma waves in the ionosphere compared to spark gap technology.
 In 1919 when the war restrictions were lifted, the vacuum tube technology replaced the spark gap transmitters, yet however more efficient the vacuum tubes may have been, the number of stations that came over the airwaves might have easily outweighed any reduction of plasma waves in the ionosphere and the REP process due to the advancement of the technology.

 1919 – 1926

 The broadcast boom occurred with the world’s exciting discovery of this new technology, and can be seen in the global temperature graph.
 As broadcast took off, the temperature soared faster and higher.
 By 1920, human voice and strains of music were heard regularly over the airwaves.
-In 1921 there was 1 regular broadcast station and by the end of 1922 there were 690 stations licensed.
+In 1921 there was 1 regular broadcast station and by March of 1923 there were 556 stations licensed.
 Radio grew explosively between 1921 and 1926, with the biggest part of the boom between 1922 and 1925.
 Newspapers and department stores started broadcasting and advertising.
 The Netherlands, Argentina and other countries followed suit as it began to spread across the globe.

 "We demonstrate that signals at 28.5 kHz emitted from the Naval (NAU) transmitter in Puerto Rico efectively couple into ionospheric ducts, induced/enhanced by the Arecibo HF heater, and propagate into the conjugate hemisphere as ducted whistlers.
 Also presented are suspected radar detections of whistler-triggered electron precipitation events.
+NAU emits VLF waves at a power and frequency of 100 kW and 28.5 kHz, respectively."

-The onset of WWII (1939 – 1945) brought further government experimentation and expansion to broadcasting and receiving technology.
-During this time control of the airwaves was still a complicated issue with many new problems arising which led to an overhaul of the broadcast system between new FM and television frequency allocations, while AM stayed the same.
 Although television became commercially available in the late 30’s, it wasn’t until after the war with the FCC’s revamp of frequency allocation that television broadcasting really took off, with new television transmitters being built all over the United States.
 It went from four stations in 1942 to more applications than the FCC could handle in 1946 even though it allotted 400 stations in 140 metropolitan cities with a maximum power of 50kw.

 Also during 1946 the UK war restrictions on broadcast lifted resulting in a television broadcast boom and caused the tropospheric ducting of UK television signals which were received around the world, that together with the US resulted in the largest frequency shift of man made radio wave propagation ever to occur in the ionosphere.
 This resulted in a massive electron density shift in the ionosphere and polar regions which can be seen in weather records and ocean oscillation cycles.
-Television operates in a frequency band that has been shown through experiments at HAARP to cause a suppression of the REP process.
-The effects of television on the ionosphere have already been covered in earlier chapters as well as the REP process and its effects on ozone, solar radiation, water vapor and the greenhouse effect.
+Television operates in a frequency band that has been shown through experiments at HAARP to cause a suppression of the REP/EEP-NOx process.
+The effects of television on the ionosphere have already been covered in earlier chapters as well as the REP/EEP-NOx process and its effects on ozone, solar radiation, water vapor and the greenhouse effect.
 Refer to those sections for more information.

 It is also important to understand that, both CO2 and solar activity were on the rise during the 5 years the temperature took a nose dive from 1947 - 51.